koodi77/nytimes-best-sellers/README.md

 ## Installing

-Get started using the NYT's API and get your Access Key: https://developer.nytimes.com/get-started
+Get started using the NYT's API and get your API Key: https://developer.nytimes.com/get-started

-Update `api/.env` with your access key:
+Update `api/.env` with your API key:
 ```
 API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```